microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 ## Description

-Updates a Microsoft Entra ID attribute set object identified by ID.
-Specify `AttributeSetId` parameter to update an attribute set.
+The `Set-EntraBetaAttributeSet` cmdlet updates a Microsoft Entra ID attribute set object specified by its ID.
+Specify `AttributeSetId` parameter to Update a Microsoft Entra ID attribute set object.

+In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.

+Note: Only the Attribute Definition Administrator role is supported for this operation.
+Ensure the signed-in user is assigned this role.

 You can only update the `description` and `maxAttributesPerSet` properties.

-In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
-The Attribute Definition Administrator is the only privileged role supported for this operation.

 ## Examples